torikul-islam/fakeServicesVidly/README.md

 ![Storybook for React Demo](http://i.imgur.com/7CIAWpB.gif)

 You can also deploy your Storybook or style guide as a static app.
-This way, everyone in your team can view and review different states of UI components without starting a backend server or creating an account in your app.
+This way, everyone in your team can view and review different states of UI components without starting a backend server or creating an data in your app.

 ### Getting Started with Storybook